SaadiqWebster/SudokuPuzzleAndSolver/README.md

 # Sudoku Puzzle And Solver
-made in Python, GUI with Tkinter
+made in Python, GUI with Tkinter.
+Requires both sudokusolver.py and sudokusolverGUI.py

 The program begins in Setup Mode.
 In Setup Mode, you must click a cell to enter a value.